-Aphids are small insects no bigger than a quarter of an inch.
-They may be white or green or black.
+Aphids are small insects no bigger than 6mm.
+They may be white, green, or black.
 The little critters settle on leaves and stems of rose bushes to feed off the sap.
-They usually form colonies quickly so where you notice a few, there’ll be hundreds soon.
+They usually form colonies quickly, so where you notice a few, there’ll soon be hundreds.
 Because they feed by piercing the leaves and sucking out the sap, they can transfer diseases to a plant that may spread through an entire rose garden.
 Damage from aphids is easy to spot: you’ll notice leaves that are misshapen or that begin to curl.
-Sometimes they may hide underneath the leaves, so check both sides if you suspect an aphid infestation of your roses.
+Sometimes they may hide underneath the leaves, so check both sides if you suspect an aphid infestation in your roses.

-Unfortunately, cutting your roses won’t get rid of the aphids.
-So, let’s discover how to get rid of aphids on roses.
+Unfortunately, cutting your roses won’t cure your aphid infestation.
+Here’s how to get rid of aphids on roses